 A photo circulating online shows a gun which appears to be sold by Tiffany & Co.
-Is this gun real or fake?
+Today we examine if this this gun is real or fake.

 The gun is real, but it is not sold by Tiffany’s.

-The photo shows a two-toned Kahr PM9 pistol, draped with a Tiffany’s necklace, in a matching Tiffany & Co. box.
-The image began circulating on social media sites in late 2013, with many readers asking where they could get one.
+The popular photo shows a two-toned Kahr PM9 pistol, draped with a Tiffany’s necklace, in a matching Tiffany & Co. box.
+The image began circulating on social media sites in late 2013, with many readers asking where they could obtain one.

 The gun is real, but it is not a product of Tiffany’s.
 It originates from Kilo Guns, located in Phoenix, Arizona.
 The story was researched by this blogger who discovered that owner Wyatt Mahan customized the Kahr’s finish to match the Tiffany’s box.
-It was also reported that Tiffany’s asked Mahan to stop associating his guns with their brand and using their patented Tiffany blue color.
+It was also reported that Tiffany’s demanded that Mahan stop associating his guns with their brand and using their patented Tiffany blue color.

 You can see some more refinishing work by Kilo Guns here.

 According to a November 2014 CNN article, Tiffany & Co. did create a line of bejeweled guns beginning in the late 1880s.
 However, the project was cancelled in 1911 after Tiffany manufactured roughly 50 guns.